aapin1/Pebl-Senior-Assist-App-/README.md

 - **Simple Interface**: Clean, uncluttered design with intuitive navigation
 - **Voice Interaction**: Large microphone button for easy voice input
 - **Cross-Platform**: Runs on both iOS and Android devices
+ - **Local Medicine Reminders**: On-device notifications to remind users when to take their medicines

 ## Project Structure